Flunzmas/gym-autokey/README.md

 4. shows the total number of all POs, topgoals and subepisodes encountered so far, and how many of them were closed successfully.
 5. shows the running average of successfully closed POs for the last 1000 POs.
 6. shows whether reward was given to the actor (T or F, reward is positive (+) for closed topgoals and negative (-) for failures on topgoals).
 7. shows the IDs of goals open in the following step.

+__Important__: Since KeY is quite a resource-demanding program, the learning process is __single threaded only__.

 # Testing/Evaluation